Estimating WebRTC Video QoE Metrics Without Using Application Headers

 \paragraph{Input features}: We use a common set of features to predict all QoE metrics.
 The features considered can be divided into two categories:

-\begin{itemize}[noitemsep,topsep=0pt] \item \paragraph{VCA semantics-based}: These include two features that are informed by how VCAs fragment frame into packets as described in Section~\ref{sec:heuristic}.
+\begin{itemize} [leftmargin=\parindent,align=left,labelwidth=\parindent,labelsep=0pt,topsep=0pt,itemsep=0pt] \item \paragraph{VCA semantics-based}: These include two features that are informed by how VCAs fragment frame into packets as described in Section~\ref{sec:heuristic}.
 The first feature is the number of unique packet sizes observed in the prediction window $W$.
 The second feature is the number of microbursts of packets in the prediction window $W$.
 A microburst is defined as a sequence of packets with the consecutive inter-arrival times within a threshold $\theta_{IAT}$.
 Therefore, the microburst count is simply the number of consecutive packets with inter-arrival time $\geq$ $\theta_{IAT}$.
 Intuitively, these features can help inform the frame boundaries and consequently the key video QoE metrics. \item \paragraph{Flow-level statistics}: We also derive a set of key statistics from the IP/UDP headers of video packets.
 These include number of bytes and packets per second as well as five statistics on packet sizes and inter-arrival times namely mean, standard deviation, median, minimum and maximum.
-Intutitively, given the real-time nature of VCAs, any transient degradations in the VCA QoE metrics would also be evident in one or more of these statistics. \end{itemize}
+Intutitively{Intuitively}, given the real-time nature of VCAs, any transient degradations{degradation} in the VCA QoE metrics would also be evident in one or more of these statistics. \end{itemize}

 In total, we compute 14 features for each prediction window $W$ as summarized in Table~\ref{tab:feat-summary}.